Crazylegstoo/JQuickTake/README.md

 ## Well, how do I get a serial port?

-Assuming your PC does not have a physical serial port, Serial-to-USB adapters are very common and very cheap.
+Assuming your PC does not have a physical serial port, Serial-to-USB adapters are very common and fairly cheap.
 One end plugs into your computer's USB port while the other end of the adapter gives you a standard serial port plug.
-Once plugged into your computer (and once you install the provided driver software), your computer (and JQuickTake) will think your machine has a serial port.
+Once plugged into your computer (and once you install any required driver software), your computer (and JQuickTake) will think your machine has a serial port.
 You can then connect your QuickTake cable to your camera and to your shiny new computer serial port and everything should 'just work'.

+However....
+There are a multitude of usb-to-serial adapters that can be bought very inexpensively from various online retailers.
+Furthermore, there appear to be 3 types of adapters on the market, with each type using a different chip technology to provide serial port behaviour.
+Knowing which is which is important, and it is generally beneficial to buy a 'name brand' when possible (even if it costs a few dollars more).
+The 3 types are as follows:

-For my efforts, I used a [StarTech adapter](https://www.startech.com/en-ca/cards-adapters/icusb232v2), which can be [bought on Amazon](https://www.amazon.ca/StarTech-com-USB-Serial-Adapter-Prolific/dp/B00GRP8EZU?th=1) and other places.
+**Prolific (PL2303) adapters** - All of my development of JQuickTake has been with a Prolific-based adapter.
+The one I use is a [StarTech adapter](https://www.startech.com/en-ca/cards-adapters/icusb232v2), which can be [bought on Amazon](https://www.amazon.ca/StarTech-com-USB-Serial-Adapter-Prolific/dp/B00GRP8EZU?th=1) and other places.
 It has drivers that support Windows, Linux, and MacOS.

-**NOTES for MacOS Users:**
- 1. If you have a usb-to-serial adapter that is based on the (Prolific) PL2303 chipset, you will need to install drivers.
-Those drivers may be referenced with you cable documentation or you can check the [Prolific website](https://www.prolific.com.tw/us/showproduct.aspx?p_id=229&pcid=41) for them.
- 2. If you have a usb-to-serial adapter that is based on the FTDI chipset, you may need to install drivers provided by FTDI - specifically their VCP driver, which you [can find here](https://www.ftdichip.com/Support/Documents/InstallGuides/Mac_OS_X_Installation_Guide.pdf).
+You will need to install the drivers manually.
+If the drivers are not referenced in your adapter cable documentation, you can download them manually from the Prolific website.
+Windows drivers [are here](https://www.prolific.com.tw/us/showproduct.aspx?p_id=225&pcid=41), while MacOS drivers can be [found here](https://www.prolific.com.tw/us/showproduct.aspx?p_id=229&pcid=41).

+**FTDI (FT232RL) adapter** - I have tested JQuickTake on both Windows and MacOS using this type of adapter, and the one that has worked for me is a [DTech adapter](https://www.amazon.ca/dp/B09BVM6TDS?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1), which can be bought on Amazon.
+On Windows, the drivers should be automatically installed.
+On MacOS, the FTDI drivers are built into MacOS.
+However, if you want/need to manually install the drivers for this type of adapter cable, you can find the FTDI VCP drivers for [WIndows here](https://ftdichip.com/drivers/vcp-drivers/), while the MacOS install instructions for VCP drivers [can found here](https://www.ftdichip.com/Support/Documents/InstallGuides/Mac_OS_X_Installation_Guide.pdf).

+**CH340 adapter** - If an adapter is not based on the PL2303 or FT232RL chipset, then it is likely based on the CH340 chipset.
+I have had absolutely no luck in getting a CH340 adapter cable to work properly on Windows or MacOS.
+While they are recognized by the computer as a serial port, they do not appear to properly support the full serial port behavior.
+Specifically, they do not pass along any bytes sent from a QuickTake camera to a computer.
+I have received similar feedback from JQuickTake users who have tried to use this type of adapter.

+Based on my ownb experience plus feedback from JQuickTake users:

+ - **Prolific (PL2303)** adapter cables work well.
+ - **FTDI (FT233RL)** adapters can also work well, but there are 'generic' versions of these adapters on the market that do not work properly (based on user feedback)
+ - **CH340-based** adapter cables *should be avoided!*

+As if we haven't talked enough about usb-to-serial adapters, one last topic: One way to get a hint if you have a genuine Prolific or FTDI chip in your adapter is to check the chip's Vendor ID (VID) and Product ID (PID).
+The values you would look for are:

+**Prolific PL2303** - VID = 067B and PID = 2303 (sometimes 0609)
+**FTDI FT232RL** - VID = 0403 and PID = 6001

+To check these values (with the adapter plugged into a USB port):

+**Windows**
+ - Go to Device Manager
+ - Expand 'Universal Serial Bus Controllers'
+ - Find the adapter device in the resulting list and right-click Properties
+ - Select the Details tab
+ - Using the drop-down, select Hardware IDs or Device Instance Path
+ - You will VID and PID in the format "USB\\VID_XXXX&PID_YYYY...".

+**MacOS**
+ - Click the Apple logo and then About This Mac
+ - Hot the button to generate a System Report
+ - Select USB from the left-hand hardware menu
+ - Find the adapter device in the resulting list
+ - The VID and PID will be displayed in the detailed information for the selected device

 ## So what do I do with all these QTK files I just saved off my camera?